Skip to Content

 7 Things Everyone With An African Violet Should Know

-Whether you are new to African violets or don’t have a room in your house without one, you need to read this article.
+Whether you are new to African violets or don’t have a room in your house without one (hi friend!), you need to read this article if you want healthy, blooming African violets all year long.

-These beautiful plants are a lovely addition to any houseplant collection, but there are a few things you need to know beyond their basic care and feeding if you want them to thrive.
+These beautiful plants are some of the easiest plants to grow; they’re incredibly collectible and affordable.
+However, there are a few things you need to know beyond their basic care and feeding if you want them to thrive.

 We’ve already discussed in great length how to take care of them, propagate new ones and get African violets to bloom in our definitive guide.